Working with JSON Logs

 Chaining parsers

 Real-world logs often have nested formats.
-Chain extraction commands to handle them:
+Chain parse stages to handle them:

 Docker JSON logs with embedded application log